Questioning Electronic Data as Evidence

 I wrote this six months ago.
 I shared it with Bruce Schneier and Felix von Leitner who were like, so-so.
 A perfectionist, I thought to build a better, the perfect case.
 But now I’m just shaking it out for one can get the point.
 As for weaknesses of the argument, help me to build a stronger case by commenting or spreading the word, in your words.
 Meanwhile, I’ve switched to a new disclaimer.

-We need more defenses against the growing assaults on our rights and privacy.
+We need better defenses against assaults on our rights and privacy.
 In a world in which most happens electronically, one such defense gets surprisingly little attention: Everything electronic can be forged.
 And thus what we must insist on—must for I think we’re beyond polite wishes—is have the weight of all electronic personal data discounted, and not admitted as evidence in courts.

 We need this because we know about the utter unreliability of everything electronic: